What is Agile Market Research?

 Not only is agile market research considerably faster than traditional methods, but it also affords you much more flexibility.

-By conducting your research in short cycles- instead of large one-off studies- you can quickly act on learnings and avoid going too far down a dead-end path.
+By conducting your research in short cycles- instead of large one-off studies- you can quickly act on learnings and avoid wasting time and resources on low-potential ideas.

 How Can I Use Agile Market Research?